seetaresearch/dragon/README.md

 	- Set CUDA compiling architectures if necessary
 	- GCC version(4.8+, 5.0-) should add ``-std=c++11`` to ``CUDA_NVCC_FLAGS``, if ``nullptr`` is not found
 	- We pre-generated files under ``Dragon/src/protos`` with protobuf-2.6, run ``protoc`` by yourself if higher are required
+	- OpenMPI can take NCCL and our CUDA impl at the same time, prefer not to use NCCL(*memory inefficient*)

 6. Environment Variables
     ### Linux(Only for OpenMPI):